chaba-victor/Python-Chatbot/README.md

 2. Generative based Chatbots
 Generative models are not based on some predefined responses.
-They are based on seq 2 seq neural networks.
+They are based on [seq 2 seq neural networks](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html).
 It is the same idea as machine translation.
 In machine translation, we translate the source code from one language to another language but here, we are going to transform input into an output.
 It needs a large amount of data and it is based on Deep Neural networks.

 About the Python Project – Chatbot
-In this Python project with source code, we are going to build a chatbot using deep learning techniques.
+In this project, I try to build a chatbot using deep learning techniques.
 The chatbot will be trained on the dataset which contains categories (intents), pattern and responses.
-We use a special recurrent neural network (LSTM) to classify which category the user’s message belongs to and then we will give a random response from the list of responses.
+I use a special recurrent neural network (LSTM) to classify which category the user’s message belongs to and then give a random response from the list of responses.

-Let’s create a retrieval based chatbot using NLTK, Keras, Python, etc.
+This is a build of retrieval based chatbot using NLTK, Keras, Python, etc.

 Prerequisites
-The project requires you to have good knowledge of Python, Keras, and Natural language processing (NLTK).
+A good knowledge of Python, Keras, and Natural language processing (NLTK).
-Along with them, we will use some helping modules which you can download using the python-pip command.
+Alongside these, I used some helpful modules which you can download using the python-pip command.

                           pip install tensorflow, keras, pickle, nltk